tomcorey26/LogBro/README.md

 ## Tech Stack

-This project was a playground for me to go deep on a modern full-stack setup:
+This project was a playground for me to go deep on a modern full-stack setup, and also test the abilities of agentic coding

 | Layer | Tech |
 |-------|------|